dhairs/College-Notes/Spring 2023 Semester/CS 429 - Computer Organization and Architecture/A Hardware Perspective on Computer Architecture/Digital Design and Logic Gates.md

 ### Sum of Products (SOP)

 Mathematically, a minterm is any product of $n$ literals where each of the $n$ variable appears once in the product.
 A boolean function or expression is in Disjunctive Normal Form.

+### Universal Gates

+NAND and NOR are Universal gates, because given *any* boolean expression, you can convert them into an expression of all NANDs or all NORs, using [[Basic Equivalences|DeMorgan's Laws]].

+## Combinational Logic and the Arithmetic Logic Unit

+### Combinational Logic/Circuits

+A combinational circuit's output is dependent on the current value of the inputs, without any regard to the past values or results.

+So far, we've talked about combinational logic gates, they are the building blocks for combinational circuits, described by Boolean Expressions.

+### Half and Full Adders

+Half Adders (HA) and Full Adders (FA) are good examples of combinational logic.
+Recall the idea of an [[Integer Arithmetic#$n$-bit Adder|n-bit adder]].

+HA's sum is = a'.b +a.b

+HA's carry out = a.b

+FA's sum = a'.b'.c + a'.b.c' + a.b'.c' + a.b.c

+FA's carry out = a.b + b.c + c.a

+If the inputs change at any point in time, the outputs will as well.